 I’ve been writing an end-of-year post summarising what I’ve gotten up to and any reflections since at least 2014, shortly after I started blogging.
 I really enjoy having a little reminisce, and having the posts to look back at, so am doing the same this year despite it being February already!

 A holiday normally spurs me to sew something new to wear, and I had a productive Spring, before a trip to Taiwan, sewing a Kielo Wrap Dress, two Malibu Polo shirts, and a gathered blouse (my own, still unreleased, pattern).
-In the Autumn, I finally made a Honeycomb Dress, a pattern I’ve been meaning to try since 2018, and in the Winter, I sewed two sweatshirts (a Drew and a Linden), and a new angel for the top of our Christmas tree.
+In the Autumn, I finally made a Honeycomb Dress, a pattern I’ve been meaning to try since 2018, and in the Winter, I sewed two sweatshirts (a Drew and a Linden) using fabric from my stash and a fabric swap, and a new angel for the top of our Christmas tree.
 I sorted my sewing patterns, both physical and digital, and created a long list (with photos) of all of the patterns I own, as a reminder of what I already have – and a prompt for future sewing projects.
 I also sorted my fabric stash this year, as I was sick of looking at piles of fabric in our bedroom and determined to fit it into three tubs; I’ve kept my stash at that level since, sewing with all of the new fabric I bought this year rather than adding it to the stash.

-I tried weaving with linen yarn for the first time in 2025, and used the resulting fabric to make a bread bag.
+I tried weaving with linen yarn for the first time in 2025, enjoyed the process and used the resulting fabric to make a bread bag.
 I also sewed the checkboard cotton fabric, which I wove last year, into a new cushion for our living room.
-In August, I attended an Association of Weavers, Spinners and Dyers Summer School for the fourth time, and spent a week learning tablet weaving, including how to weave text.
+In August, I attended an Association of Weavers, Spinners and Dyers Summer School for the fourth time, and spent a week improving my knowledge of tablet weaving, including learning how to weave text, a skill I still need to put to use.

-I get really excited when I spot a new-to-me craft being taught locally, and in 2025 I took the opportunity to try risograph printing, rug tufting, and dark room film processing.
+I get really excited when I spot a new-to-me craft being taught locally, and in 2025 I took the opportunity to try risograph printing, rug tufting, and dark room film processing in Birmingham.
 I borrowed my late grandad’s camera for the dark room course and found a half-used film inside with photos from his last holiday to France with my nan.
-I also booked myself on a Spring term-long printmaking course at the MAC and really enjoyed the chance to experiment with print techniques each week.
+I also booked myself on a term-long printmaking course at the MAC during the Spring, and really enjoyed the chance to experiment with print techniques each week.

 We were really lucky to get tickets to the final Black Sabbath gig here in Brum, saw Cyndi Lauper on her farewell tour, Pulp for the first time since I was in sixth-form, and our perennial favourites: Big Special, Sparks, and Tom Robinson.
 We also spent a weekend in London to attend a Billy-Bragg fronted solidarity gig for Palestine.

 Birmingham Heritage Week is always one of my favourite local events, and this year Birmingham Guild of Weavers, Spinners and Dyers participated for the first time.
-I thoroughly enjoyed researching the Guild’s 76-year history via the newspaper archive for a small exhibition and attending the Heritage Week launch event.
-I also spent time in the Library of Birmingham archives researching Birmingham’s participation in the 1926 General Strike for a national centenary project during 2026.
+I thoroughly enjoyed researching the Guild’s 76-year history via the newspaper archive for a small exhibition and attending the Heritage Week launch event at Birmingham Oratory.
+I also spent time in the Library of Birmingham archives researching Birmingham’s participation in the 1926 General Strike, in order to contribute to a national centenary project during 2026.

-I continued to get involved in local activism during 2025, volunteering with Birmingham Stand Up to Racism, joining a second trade union, undertaking my first union steward casework, and attending various protests and pickets, including for Palestine and the Birmingham bin strikes, and a Women Against the Far Right march on my birthday.
+I continued to get involved in local activism during 2025, volunteering with Birmingham Stand Up to Racism, joining a second trade union, undertaking my first union steward casework, and attending various protests and pickets, including for Palestine and the Birmingham bin strikes, and a really positive Women Against the Far Right evening march on my birthday.
+I’ve met loads of people through local activism and it’s good to be able to start contributing alongside many others locally.